Operational Readiness

 Proof

-Evidenceversion, exposure, source, telemetry
+Evidenceversion, exposure, source, scanner, telemetry

 Process